Camp Oz is a camp designed for youth and teens with epilepsy and operated by the Epilepsy Foundation of Minnesota.

 Jan 01, 1970, 12:00 AM – 12:00 AM, Minneapolis

 EFMN is proud to collaborate with Premier education sponsor Mayo Clinic and Signature education sponsors Gillette Children’s Specialty Healthcare, LivaNova, M Health/MINCEP Epilepsy Care, Minnesota Epilepsy Group and UCB, Inc. to bring you the first-ever Epilepsy & Seizures Wellness Expo.

 The brain is one of the most complicated structures in the world.
 Doing surgery on the brain requires careful planning.
 The purpose of subdural grid placement surgery is to help surgeons create a plan for a second surgery that removes areas of the brain causing seizures.

 Children’s Physician Access is available 24/7 with a representative on the line throughout the call to assist with referrals, consultations and admissions and to provide general information.

 Visiting us?
 Get all the information you need to get to our locations and contact us.

 We know you may want to dig for more information, so we gathered these easy-to-digest materials and resources from pediatric organizations in Minnesota and beyond.

-At Children's Hospitals and Clinics of Minnesota, we know that dealing with epilepsy can make kids — not to mention parents — a bundle of nerves.
+At Children's Minnesota, we know that dealing with epilepsy can make kids — not to mention parents — a bundle of nerves.
 Rest assured that when your child comes to Children's for monitoring or surgery, care and comfort are always our top priorities.